Rijul123/Board-Game/README.md

 # Board-Game
-Implemented various functions and eventHandlers for a Board game created using JavaFX, as a school project.
+Implemented various functions, eventHandlers and class properties for a Board game created using JavaFX, as a school project.